From our Rector

 We have spent almost three years investigating potential smart, cost-effective options … conducting feasibility interviews… wondering what could make Apostles an even more special place to worship and serve?
-The concepts unveiled are the result of your ideas and feedback.
-While not every detail has been worked through, any final version will depend on donations and cash-flow and host of other considerations… BUT…
+The concepts unveiled are the result of the congregation’s ideas and feedback.
+The Committee to ensure the completeness for all planning processes successfully completed its work and any final version will depend on donations, cash-flow, and host of other considerations… BUT…

-Because the vision is represented by pictures, we now see the same vision Apostles was built on from its inception: a Parish filled with the Holy Spirit in worship, evangelism, and service amid a hurting world — hungry for the Good News of Jesus Christ.
+Because the vision is represented by pictures, the congregation sees the same vision Apostles was built on from its inception: A Parish filled with the Holy Spirit in worship, evangelism, and service amid a hurting world — hungry for the Good News of Jesus Christ.

-Hence, every choice we make regarding buildings (or any other issue) receives its breath and birth from this Mission — the Church of the Apostles’ foundation identifies teaching with Christ as the Cornerstone.
+Hence, every choice that is makde regarding buildings (or any other issue) receives its breath and birth from this Mission — the Church of the Apostles’ foundation identifies teaching with Christ as the Cornerstone.

-Thank you for adding your life and labors to this sacred work.
+Thanks for adding knowledge, skills and advice to this sacred work.

 Fr.
 Tim Cherry